rstinejr/CSharpWebSocks/README.md

 1. ```pushd webclientCli```
 2. ```dotnet run localhost data.xml```

-This will upload test file data.xml to file webservice\upload.1.
+This will upload test file data.xml to file webservice\upload.1, assuming this is the first upload handled by the server process.
+Note that the files' contents are identical.

 # Development Environment